-The rules are needed to reflect the Skilled Trades Regulation Act.
-There is no additional cost to the agency for administering and enforcing a rule that exempts or sets lesser standards for compliance by smaller businesses beyond the current operational costs.
+The Building Officials and Inspectors Registration Act has been repealed and the new rules are needed to reflect the Skilled Trades Regulation Act.
+There is no additional cost to the agency for administrating and enforcing the proposed rules beyond the current operational costs.